-Before starting the work on the SSN ontology, the W3C SSN-XG extensively reviewed ontologies and data models describing sensors and their capabilities as well as observation, using attributes [i.18].
+Before starting the work on the SSN ontology, the W3C SSN-XG extensively reviewed ontologies and data models describing sensors and their capabilities as well as observation, using attributes [i.21].
 After reviewing them, the group identified that there are important concepts that should be included, but found that none of the existing ontologies supported all of those required concepts.
 Therefore, the group started to newly develop a formal OWL DL ontology for modeling sensor devices (and their capabilities), systems and processes.

-NOTE 1: Section 4 in [i.16] provides details reviewed senor ontologies and observation ontologies as well as surveys of various ontologies.
+NOTE - The Section 4 in [i.17] provides details reviewed senor ontologies and observation ontologies as well as surveys of various ontologies.

 For describing the physical and processing structure of sensors, the ontology is based around concepts of systems, processes, and observations.
-There had been considered various kinds of sensors (e.g. a device, computational process or combination) including typical physical sensing devices and anything for estimating or calculating the value of a phenomenon.
-The representation of a sensor in the ontology links the followings:
+There had been considered various kinds of sensors (e.g., a device, computational process or combination) including typical physical sensing devices and anything for estimating or calculating the value of a phenomenon.
+The representation of a sensor in the ontology links the followings: 1) what it measures (the domain phenomena), 2) the physical sensor (the device) and 3) its functions and processing (the models).

-- 1) what it measures (the domain phenomena); - 2) the physical sensor (the device); and - 3) its functions and processing (the models). - NOTE 2: The ontology is available as a single OWL file: SSN ontology [i.19] and a semi-automatically generated documentation [i.18] derived from it is also provided as a standalone document. - NOTE 3: In section 5 in [i.16], there are five worked examples to illustrate different parts of the SSN ontology: University deployment, Smart product, Wind sensor, Agriculture Meteorology, and Linked Sensor Data.
+NOTE - The ontology is available as a single OWL file: SSN ontology [i.22] and a semi-automatically generated documentation [i.23] derived from it is also provided as a standalone document.

+NOTE - In the Section 5 in [i.17], there are five worked examples to illustrate different parts of the SSN ontology: University deployment, Smart product, Wind sensor, Agriculture Meteorology, and Linked Sensor Data.